Twig6943/Vanilla/README.md

 (Some stuff tend to break on arch.
 Use debian if u can!)

 ### Current clients and servers:
 Status|Architecture
--|-
+(These are for the CLI launcher which I haven't started making as of writing this) -|-
 💩|Client isn't implemented to the launcher.
 (Currently none of the clients are implemented.)
 ❌|Doesn't work (Client is detected by the launcher but will more than likely not work)